Thoracic diaphragm: Function

 The diaphragm is also involved in non-respiratory functions.
 It helps to expel vomit, feces, and urine from the body by increasing intra-abdominal pressure, aids in childbirth, and prevents acid reflux by exerting pressure on the esophagus as it passes through the esophageal hiatus.

-In some non-human animals, the diaphragm is not crucial for breathing; a cow, for instance, can survive fairly asymptomatically with diaphragmatic paralysis as long as no massive aerobic metabolic demands are made of it.

 Clinical significance

 Paralysis

 If either the phrenic nerve, cervical spine or brainstem is damaged, this will sever the nervous supply to the diaphragm.
 The most common damage to the phrenic nerve is by bronchial cancer, which usually only affects one side of the diaphragm.
 Other causes include Guillain–Barré syndrome and systemic lupus erythematosus.

 Herniation

-A hiatus hernia is a hernia common in adults in which parts of the lower esophagus or stomach that are normally in the abdomen pass/bulge abnormally through the diaphragm and are present in the thorax.
+A hiatus hernia is a hernia in which parts of the lower esophagus or stomach that are normally in the abdomen pass abnormally through the diaphragm and are present in the thorax.
 Hernias are described as rolling, in which the hernia is beside the oesophagus, or sliding, in which the hernia directly involves the esophagus.
 These hernias are implicated in the development of reflux, as the different pressures between the thorax and abdomen normally act to keep pressure on the esophageal hiatus.
-With herniation, this pressure is no longer present, and the angle between the cardia of the stomach and the oesophagus disappear.
-Not all hiatus hernias cause symptoms however, although almost all people with Barrett's oesophagus or oesophagitis have a hiatus hernia.
+With herniation, this pressure is no longer present, and the angle between the cardia of the stomach and the oesophagus disappears.
+Not all hiatus hernias cause symptoms, although almost all people with Barrett's oesophagus or oesophagitis have a hiatus hernia.

 Hernias may also occur as a result of congenital malformation, a congenital diaphragmatic hernia.
 When the pleuroperitoneal membranes fail to fuse, the diaphragm does not act as an effective barrier between the abdomen and thorax.
 Herniation is usually of the left, and commonly through the posterior lumbocostal triangle, although rarely through the anterior foramen of Morgagni.
 The contents of the abdomen, including the intestines, may be present in the thorax, which may impact development of the growing lungs and lead to hypoplasia.
 This condition is present in 0.8 - 5/10,000 births.
 A large herniation has high mortality rate, and requires immediate surgical repair.